steevepay/riotjs-vite-setup/README.md

 npm run dev
 ```

-Build the front for production into a `dist` directory.
+Build the front for production:
 ```bash
 npm run build
 ```
+Built file are located into the `dist` directory.